Mellon Humanities Faculty Fellows

 All Humanities students who complete their degrees by the spring quarter of their fifth year and have a demonstrated record of strong scholarship and teaching are eligible to apply for an MHFF position.
 Faculty Fellows teach four courses; this teaching load affords Faculty Fellows the time to pursue their scholarship and prepare their dissertations for publication.
 In addition, Faculty Fellows are provided with $1,000 each year to support research-related activities, assistance in publication and job application, and guidance in pedagogy.

 All Faculty Fellows are hired as Assistant Adjunct Professors at 67% time with full benefits.
 The appointment period begins July 1 and ends June 30.
-As of July 1, 2019, the compensation for this appointment is $47,436.00.
 The call for applications is circulated as early as the Winter quarter each academic year.
 For questions regarding the application process, please contact Geneva Lopez-Sandoval.

 Frequently Asked Questions